A helpful guide to deciding when to book a professional baby photoshoot

 Multiple photoshoots: baby’s first year

-If you’re struggling to choose between all these magnificent milestones, you can record your baby’s first year at multiple sessions.
+If you’re struggling to choose the best age to photograph your baby, you can record your baby’s first year at multiple sessions.
 It’s an incredible investment for the future.

 You’ll look back at the series of images and marvel: were they really that small?
 Look at his little teeth coming through!
 She didn’t go anywhere without that teddy!